 Now that the tricky part is done we’ll start screwing everything together.

-To attach the display’s to the wood you’ll need these parts here:
+To attach the display to the wood you’ll need these parts here:

-Then use the screws though the backside of the wood to attach them like this.
+Use the screws through the backside of the wood to attach them like this.

 Make sure to tuck the wires neatly how you want them, because the only way to adjust this later will be to take the entire thing apart again.

-The ribbon cables do have a correct polarity, but this is made obvious by the latch on the connector itself.
+The ribbon cables do have a correct orientation for polarity, and this is made obvious by the latch on the connector itself.

-Next we’ll attach the board and the raspberry pi to the back-plate.
+Next attach the board and the raspberry pi to the back-plate.